 - Make your meatballs, using about a tablespoon of mixture each.
 Set them aside separately on a baking dish or sheet.

 - To make the soup, bring the broth to a boil in a large pot.
 Carefully drop the meatballs into the broth, one by one so they don’t fall apart.

-- Allow the meatballs have started cooking, then carefully drop in the celery and chicory.
+- Allow the meatballs to start cooking, and then carefully drop in the celery and chicory.